Winkler titration: Analysis

-Therefore, after determining the number of moles of iodine produced, we can work out the number of moles of oxygen molecules present in the original water sample.
-The oxygen content is usually presented in milligrams per liter (mg/L).
+Therefore, after determining the number of moles of iodine produced, one can determine the number of moles of oxygen molecules present in the original water sample.
+The oxygen content is usually given in milligrams per liter (mg/L).

 Limitations

 The success of this method is critically dependent upon the manner in which the sample is manipulated.
 At all stages, steps must be taken to ensure that oxygen is neither introduced to nor lost from the sample.
-Furthermore, the water sample must be free of any solutes that will oxidize or reduce iodine.
+Furthermore, the water sample must be free of any solutes that could oxidize or reduce iodine.

-Instrumental methods for measurement of dissolved oxygen have widely supplanted the routine use of the Winkler test, although the test is still used to check instrument calibration.
+Instrumental methods, based on oxygen sensors (fuel cell battery reducing O2 at their cathode), have supplanted the routine use of the Winkler test.
+However, the test is still used to verify instrument calibration.

 BOD5

 To determine five-day biochemical oxygen demand (BOD5), several dilutions of a sample are analyzed for dissolved oxygen before and after a five-day incubation period at 20 °C in the dark.
 In some cases, bacteria are used to provide a standardized community to uptake oxygen while consuming the organic matter in the sample; these bacteria are known as "seed".
-The difference in DO and the dilution factor are used to calculated BOD5.
-The resulting number (usually reported in parts per million or milligrams per liter) is useful in determining the relative organic strength of sewage or other polluted waters.
+The difference in DO and the dilution factor are used to calculate BOD5.
+The resulting number (usually reported in parts per million or milligrams per liter) helps determine the relative organic strength of sewage or other polluted waters.

-The BOD5 test is an example of analysis that determines classes of materials in a sample.
+The BOD5 test is an example of an analysis that determines classes of materials in a sample.

 Winkler bottle

 A Winkler bottle is a piece of laboratory glassware specifically made for carrying out the Winkler test.
-These bottles have conical tops and a close fitting stopper to aid in the exclusion of air bubbles when the top is sealed.
-This is important because oxygen in trapped air would be included in the measurement and would affect the accuracy of the test.
+These bottles feature conical tops and a close-fitting stopper, designed to exclude air bubbles when the top is sealed.
+This is important because oxygen in trapped air would be included in the measurement and would affect the test accuracy.